Estate Document Conversation

 • Have the eldercare conversation with your power of attorney for personal care.

-This can be a difficult topic to bring up, however, it must be done and planned for ahead of time if possible.
+This can be a difficult topic to bring up; however, it must be done and planned for ahead of time if possible.

-For more information see the Four Essential Family Conversations in appendix B, from the book Preserving Wealth: The Next Generation – The definitive guide to protecting, investing and transferring wealth by Jack Lumsden, MBA, CFP®
+For more information, see the Four Essential Family Conversations in Appendix B, from the book Preserving Wealth: The Next Generation – The definitive guide to protecting, investing and transferring wealth by Jack Lumsden, MBA, CFP®

-For your FREE Copy CLICK HERE
+For your FREE E-Copy of Preserving Wealth, CLICK HERE

 Leave a Reply